LanternEQ/LanternUnityTools/README.md

 5. Enter the shortname (e.g. arena, gfaydark) of the zone contents you have added to the ZoneExports folder.
 6. Click ‘Import’

 The editor may take a while to import and fix all assets depending on the size of the zone.
-If you come across a zone that fails to load or looks incorrect, please create an bug report.
+If you come across a zone that fails to load or looks incorrect, please create a bug report.